jncraton/connectiongrammar/readme.md

 B1x1NoCheck -> 'Place(47905)' BrickConnection [.1]
 ```

-Each rule now has an associated probaility that indicates how frequently it should be applied.
+Each rule now has an associated probability that indicates how frequently it should be applied.
 Regenerating our castle wall using these new rules gives us something like this:

 ![](examples/castle-pcfg.png)